 - Centrelink will issue an Account Payable letter explaining how much is owed, why it’s owed, when it’s due and how it can be repaid.

 - If you do not make repayments, Centrelink can reduce your income support payment by 15 per cent.
 If you have additional income, the amount can be more than 15 per cent.

 - Centrelink can also engage the services of a debt collection agency if you do not meet the repayment schedule.

 - It can refer your case to its solicitors for legal action.

-- In extreme cases, it can issues a garnishee on your wages, tax return, income and assets or money held in a bank account.
+- In extreme cases, it can issue a garnishee on your wages, tax return, income and assets or money held in a bank account.
 This means an amount is recovered and paid to Centrelink.

 Centrelink requires details of your income and assets to determine your eligibility for income support and at which rate it should be paid.
-You will need to advise Centrelink of balance of your bank account, investments, assets you hold and any additional income you earn.
+You will need to advise Centrelink of the balance of your bank account, investments, assets you hold and any additional income you earn.
 In order to streamline the assessment process, Centrelink applies a deeming rate to your investments.
 This means that you do not have to advise every time your bank account balance or investment returns change – it will simply apply a standard percentage to your total investments to determine an average income return.

-However, if your circumstances change, for example you receive lump sum payment, you purchase an asset or your relationship status changes, you will need to advise Centrelink immediately.
+However, if your circumstances change, for example you receive a lump sum payment, you purchase an asset or your relationship status changes, you will need to advise Centrelink immediately.

 Finally, with the increased use of social media, those committing benefit fraud are more likely to be caught.
 Those in a relationship who claim to be single in order to receive a higher benefit payment, only to post the news of a happy event, such as a wedding or birth of a child on Facebook, could find themselves receiving a visit from Taskforce Integrity.